 - Access to PRCA’s learning resources

-- Expert training from the PRCA through webinars and face to face training
+- Expert training from the PRCA through training webinars and virtual classroom sessions

 - Membership with the leading industry body for PR and Communications professionals